cdl-geneseo/geneseo-dictionary/B/Butterface.md

 # Butterface

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butterface

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 /btrfes/ NN- A female with an attractive body, but an ugly face.
 Overheard at the In-Between September 14th, F02: &quot;That girl Sally has a nice figure, but her face looks like a dog.
 She is a real butterface.&quot; Originated from the sentences like &quot;She's got a real nice body, but her face needs work.&quot; HDAS, NDAS and OED turned up no matches or similar definitions.
 Lexis Nexis searches turned up only mentions of a band named Butterface and of the two words used individually, not pertaining to women in any way.
 BUT: No evidence given for capital beginning this item; derivation is highly entertaining, but needs some evidence (otherwise, it is no more convincing than sometimes heard derivations like &quot;sirloin&quot; coming from a king so happy with his dinner that he dubbed it &quot;Sir Loin&quot;: that derivation simply isn't true)